GeethuGeorge/E-Commerce-Application-MERN/README.md

 E-commerce
 This is a sample application that demonstrates an E-commerce website using the MERN stack.
 The application loads products a MongoDB database and displays them.
-Admin can add products
+Admin can add products.
-Users can login
+Users can login .
 Users can click on any product to get more information including pricing, reviews and rating.
-Users can select items and add them to their shopping cart
+Users can select items and add them to their shopping cart.

-Live Demonstration
+Live Demonstration.
 The E-commerce demo can be viewed online here.-->  https://e-commerce-application-mern-nine.vercel.app/

 Login
-Create an account to login or use the below credentials
+Create an account to login or use the below credentials.
-email: user1@gmail.com
+email: user1@gmail.com.
-pw:123
+pw:123.

 Here are screenshots that show the E-commerce demo application in use.
 FRONT END